sodrooome/maritest/docs/response.rst

 HTTP Response Content
 ---------------------

-if you want to get the response content from the server that we are targeting then use the `multipart` format in the argument parameter :
+if you want to get the response content from the server that we are targeting then use the `content` format in the argument parameter :

 .. code-block:: python

     # same code like above
-    >>> request.retriever(format="multipart")
+    >>> request.retriever(format="content")

 By default, response content using this method will be encoding as ``utf-8`` but you can't change it with another format encoding, since this method is not a method property like ``requests`` do.